jsherman212/xnuspy/README.md

 compiled.

 # Important Information
+### Common Pitfalls
+While testing and writing examples, I found myself making a lot of the same mistakes
+Since your replacement is kernel code, you cannot execute *any* code which lives outside of your program's `__TEXT` segment.

 ### Hook Uninstallation
 xnuspy will manage this for you.
 Once a process exits, all the kernel hooks that were installed by that process are uninstalled within a couple seconds of